rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik.md

 Back in the day, managing IT infrastructure was a tough job.
 Sysadmins had to manually configure and manage all the hardware and software that was needed for applications to run.

 In recent years, this has changed.
-Cloud computing has vastly improved over the years and it changed the way organizations design, develop, and maintain their IT infrastructure.
+Cloud computing has vastly improved and it changed the way organizations design, develop, and maintain their IT infrastructure.

 #### What is IaC?